bitnami-labs/sealed-secrets/README.md

 ### Can I decrypt my secrets offline with a backup key?

-While treating sealed-secrets as long term storage system for secrets is not the recommended use case, some people do have a legitimate requirement for being able to recover secrets when the k8s cluster is down and restoring a backup into a new sealed-secrets controller deployment is not practical.
+While treating sealed-secrets as long term storage system for secrets is not the recommended use case, some people do have a legitimate requirement for being able to recover secrets when the k8s cluster is down and restoring a backup into a new `SealedSecret` controller deployment is not practical.

 If you have backed up one or more of your private keys (see previous question), you can use the `kubeseal --recovery-unseal --recovery-private-key file1.key,file2.key,...` command to decrypt a sealed secrets file.